esheldon/pycolumns/README.md

 >>> c.nrows
 64348146

-# read all columns into a single rec array.
+# read all columns into a single structured array.
 >>> data = c.read()

 # using asdict=True puts the data into a dict.